 A) Helicopters air taxiing should avoid low flight over the runway maker boards and parked aircraft due to high energy downwash from rotors.
 B) Helicopters landing and taxiing in the northern manoeuvring areas are advised of the close proximity of the main car park and pedestrians.
 C) Rescue and Police helicopter flights may take place outside of published hours day and night without notice.

 A) Circuit training is restricted at weekends, Public Holidays and at other times that the aerodrome authority consider appropriate.
-B) Circuit training is prohibited on Runway 02 during weekends, Public Holidays and at other times that the aerodrome authority consider appropriate.

 A) All aircraft inbound to or outbound from Rochester are required to conform to the following procedures, notwithstanding that these may at any time be departed from to the extent necessary for avoiding immediate danger.
 B) Aircraft should not join the circuit or final approach path below 1000 ft QFE.
 C) Circuit patterns should be flown to the west avoiding the large built up area to the east.
 D) Aircraft taking off should use the full length of the runway, applying take-off power prior to releasing the brakes whenever surface conditions permit.
 E) Aircraft fitted with VP propellers must endeavour to reduce RPM consistent with manufacturers noise abatement advice.
 F) Aircraft departing from Runway 02 and 34 to the east are expected to depart via the overhead unless requesting a right hand turn after passing 1500 ft QNH.
 G) Unless making an approach on the PAPIs installed on Runway 02/20 aircraft should adjust their visual approach to maintain a 5o approach angle to the runway threshold.
 H) Circuits variable to avoid flying over built up areas: Runways 16 and 20R/L - RH; Runways 02L/R and 34 - LH.